plaperdr/fp-central/README.md

 - [x] Support of returning visitors
 - [x] Addition of basic statistics (for users + global page with aggregate statistics)
 - [x] Addition of finer-grained statistics with lifetime stats, epoched stats and browser version stats
-- [x] Addition of a RESTful API to get specific statistics easily
+- [x] Addition of an API to get specific statistics easily
 - [x] Support for localization
 - [x] Addition of a page for acceptable Tor fingerprints
 - [x] Support of additional browsers through the tagging system